-This project is funded by the Irish Health Research Board for four years (2023-2026), hosted by the School of Public Health , University College Cork (UCC).
+This project is funded by the Irish Health Research Board for four years (2023-2026), based in the School of Public Health and affiliated with ISS21, University College Cork (UCC).
 My many thanks to the HRB for funding such important population health research.

 I am THRILLED to lead this project, bringing me back to my passion – the promise of HIA in creating a healthier living environment for all.

 The teams includes myself as Principal Investigator, and the project will hire a postdoc researcher and research assistant in a few months.

 I’m blessed to work with an absolutely fantastic team of internationally recognized experts in this field.